awfderry/ml-structure-bias/README.md

 # ml-structure-bias
-Code for "Protein structure determination method should be considered in the construction of machine learning datasets", published at the Pacific Symposium on Biocomputing 2022
+Code for "Training data composition affects performance of protein structure analysis algorithms", published at the Pacific Symposium on Biocomputing 2022

 ### Software